 The nomination committee proposes the chairman of the board of directors, Johan Claesson, as chairman of the meeting.

 Item 12.
-Determination of the number of directors and alternate directors, and the number of auditors and alternate auditors
+Determination of the number of directors and deputy directors, and the number of auditors and deputy auditors.

-The nomination committee proposes that the number of directors shall be five and that no alternate directors be elected, and that one auditor be elected.
+The nomination committee proposes that the number of directors shall be six and that no deputy directors be elected, and that one auditor be elected.

-It is noted that there is very limited scope to bill directors’ fees with full effect under tax law, but if the tax-related prerequisites for billing exist and provided that such is tax-neutral for Catella, it is proposed that directors shall be allowed to bill their fees as business operators via companies.
+Note that scope to bill directors’ fees with full effect under tax law is very limited, but if the tax-related prerequisites for billing exist and provided that such is tax-neutral for Catella, it is proposed that directors shall be allowed to bill their fees as business operators via companies.
 If a director bills for directors’ fees via a company, the fee must be adjusted for social insurance contributions and VAT as required by law so that the transaction is cost-neutral for Catella.

 The nomination committee further proposes that the auditor’s fee shall be paid in accordance with approved invoice.

 Item 14.
-Election of the board of directors and chairman of the board
+Election of the board of directors and board chairman.

 Item 16.
-Resolution on the nomination committee for the 2019 AGM
+Resolution on the nomination committee for the 2021 AGM.

-The nomination committee proposes that the members of the nomination committee be appointed by the chairman of the board contacting the three largest shareholders or shareholder groups in terms of voting rights in accordance with the printed copy of the shareholder register provided by Euroclear Sweden AB at 30 September 2018, which shall each appoint a representative who, alongside the chairman of the board, shall comprise the nomination committee for a term ending at the close of the following AGM or, where applicable, until a new nomination committee has been appointed.
+The nomination committee proposes that the members of the nomination committee be appointed by the chairman of the board contacting the three largest shareholders in terms of voting rights or the ownership groups in Euroclear Sweden AB’s printout of the shareholder register at 30 September 2020, which shall each appoint a representative who, alongside the chairman of the board, shall comprise the nomination committee for a term ending at the close of the next AGM or, where applicable, until a new nomination committee has been appointed.
 If the chairman of the board, directly or through a company, should be one of the three aforementioned largest shareholders, the nomination committee shall be composed of only two members and the chairman of the board.

 The majority of the members of the nomination committee shall be independent in relation to the Company and the Company’s management.
 At least one member of the nomination committee shall be independent in relation to the largest shareholder in the Company in terms of voting rights or group of shareholders that act in concert with regard to administration of the Company.
 The chief executive officer or another person from the Company’s management shall not be a member of the nomination committee.
-Directors may be members of the nomination committee but shall not constitute a majority of the nomination committee.
-If more than one director is included in the nomination committee, no more than one of these directors may be non-independent in relation to major shareholders in the Company.
-The nomination committee shall appoint its chairman from among its members.
+Directors may be members of the nomination committee, but shall not constitute a majority of its members.
+If more than one director is included in the nomination committee, a maximum of one of these directors may be non-independent in relation to major shareholders in the Company.
+The nomination committee appoints its chairman from among its members.
 The chairman of the board or another director shall not be the chairman of the nomination committee.

-The duties of the nomination committee shall be to prepare proposals prior to the AGM regarding the chairman of the AGM, the number of directors, directors’ fees and auditor’s fees, composition of the board, chairman of the board, principles for appointment of the nomination committee in preparation for the 2019 AGM and election of the auditor.
+The duties of the nomination committee shall be to prepare proposals prior to the AGM regarding the chairman of the AGM, the number of directors, directors’ fees and auditor’s fees, composition of the board, chairman of the board, principles for the structure of the nomination committee in preparation for the next AGM and election of the auditor.

-The board of directors proposes the following guidelines for remuneration to senior executives, which are included in the annual report in their entirety.
-The main points of the proposal are: Remuneration to the CEO and other members of the group management shall comprise fixed salary, variable pay and other benefits and pension benefits.
+The board of directors has prepared proposed guidelines for remuneration to senior executives, which are included in the annual report in their entirety.
+The main points of the proposal are: Remuneration to the chief executive officer and other members of group management shall comprise fixed salary, variable pay, pension and other benefits.
 Total compensation shall be market-based, competitive and proportionate to the employee’s duties and powers.
-Variable compensation is based on performance in relation to individually defined qualitative and quantitative targets that take into account the Company’s business strategy, long-term objectives and sustainability targets.
+Variable compensation is based on financial or non-financial performance in relation to individually defined qualitative and quantitative targets that take into account the Company’s business strategy, long-term objectives and sustainability targets.
 Variable compensation is capped at 200 percent of fixed annual cash salary for the chief executive officer and 100 percent of fixed annual cash salary for other senior management.
-On termination of employment by the Company, the total of pay during the period of notice and severance pay shall not exceed 12 months’ salary.
+On termination of employment by the Company, the total of pay during the period of notice and severance pay shall not exceed 100 percent of fixed annual cash salary.
 Pension benefits shall be defined-contribution.
 The board of directors is permitted to depart from these guidelines only if justified by special circumstances in individual cases and the departure is necessary to satisfy the long-term interests of the Company, including its sustainability, or to ensure the financial viability of the Company.

-Documentation for the AGM will be available no later than Monday, 7 May 2018 at the Company’s offices and on the Company’s website at www.catella.se, and can be ordered in print form free of charge by shareholders by telephone on +46 8 463 34 26, or by email to email@example.com.
+Documentation for the AGM will be available no later than Tuesday 5 May 2020 at the Company’s offices and on the Company’s website at www.catella.se and can be ordered in print form free of charge by shareholders, by telephone on +46 8 463 34 26 or by email to email@example.com.